How to Stop Being Self-Centered in a Relationship: 25 Ways

 Do you expect everything in your life to go the way you want?

-If you find yourself blaming your partner when things don’t go your way, or when they want to do something you want, stop and recognise that this is a selfish response.
+If you find yourself blaming your partner when things don’t go your way or when they want to do something you want, stop and recognize that this is a selfish response.
 Relationships are a give and take.
-So if you want to have a healthy relationship, then learning how to compromise is essential.
+So, learning how to compromise is essential if you want to have a healthy relationship.

 9. Pay attention to your partner

-Many times relationships fall apart because partners don’t pay attention to each other.
-Self-centered relationships like this block communication since both the partners are expecting the other to pay attention to them, while they don’t make an effort to do the same.
+Many times, relationships fall apart because partners don’t pay attention to each other.
+Self-centered relationships like this block communication since both partners are expecting the other to pay attention to them, while they don’t make an effort to do the same.

-Research shows that lack of attention can ruin a relationship.
+Studies have proven that lack of attention can ruin a relationship.
 In a time when phones are always in our hands, paying attention can be difficult.
-But if you’re working on how to stop being self-centered, then it’s good to make changes in the way you interact with your partner.
+But if you are working on how to stop being selfish, it is good to change how you interact with your partner.

 10. Stop treating your partner like your property